Updated February 2026.

-Some more history of Galician
+A brief history of Galician

-As I told you in a previous post, Galician was banished from public life in the 15th century, and it remained so until the 19th century.
+- Galician was banished from public life in the 15th century, and it remained so until the 19th century.
 During this period, the upper classes spoke Spanish, while Galician remained the language of the lower classes.
 Add to this the fact that Galicia became impoverished during this time and many had to emigrate.
 In many cases, these people were ridiculed and made fun of because of their language.

-Today, the official name of every Galician town is in galego, but there are still remnants of those old beliefs.
 To use an exampled I’ve mentioned before, Fisterra is the official name of the town where many end their Camino, but you’re likely to see Finisterre too.

 Not every town has 2 names, but there are several well-known Camino towns where this happens.
 Wikipedia, for instance, tends to favour the Spanish name.
 Certain apps will only display the Spanish name too.